 - have work experience in the RMI industry.

-Applications for the WSIA Internship Program are accepted and reviewed on an annual basis and will be due this year in September (specific date to be announced).
-Besides completing an online application (to be posted August 1), the following three documents should be prepared and ready to upload as part of the application:
+Applications for the WSIA Internship Program are accepted and reviewed on an annual basis and will be due October 14, 2019.
+In addition to completing an online application (to be posted August 1), the following three documents should be prepared and ready to upload as part of the application: